 The story of Henry Hill and his life through the teen years into the years of mafia, covering his relationship with his wife Karen Hill and his Mob partners Jimmy Conway and Tommy DeVito in the Italian-American crime syndicate.

-A mentally unstable Vietnam war veteran works as a night-time taxi driver in New York City where the perceived decadence and sleaze feeds his urge for violent action, attempting to save a preadolescent prostitute in the process.
+A mentally unstable Vietnam War veteran works as a night-time taxi driver in New York City where the perceived decadence and sleaze feeds his urge for violent action, while attempting to save a preadolescent prostitute in the process.

 Robert De Niro,

 Tony Montana manages to leave Cuba during the Mariel exodus of 1980.
 He finds himself in a Florida refugee camp but his friend Manny has a way out for them: undertake a contract killing and arrangements will be made to get a green card.
-He's soon working for drug dealer Frank Lopez and shows his mettle when a deal with Columbian drug dealers goes bad.
+He's soon working for drug dealer Frank Lopez and shows his mettle when a deal with Colombian drug dealers goes bad.
 He also brings a new level of violence to Miami.
 Tony is protective of his younger sister but his mother knows what he does for a living and disowns him.
 Tony is impatient and wants it all however, including Frank's empire and his mistress Elvira Hancock.
 Once at the top however, Tony's outrageous actions make him a target and everything comes crumbling down.
 Written by

 ...los que no se adapten... al esfuerzo y al heroísmo de una revolución... ¡No los queremos! ¡No los necesitamos!

 [Translation word-for-word:... the ones that won't adapt... to the effort and heroism of a revolution...
 We don't want them!
 We don't need them!]

 See more »

 92 of 158 people found this review helpful.